Five steps for connecting a custom domain to your Nation

 Watch a video

-- Buy a custom domain from a domain provider, like GoDaddy or 1&1.
+Buy a custom domain from a domain provider, like NameCheap or GoDaddy.
 Once you connect your domain, you must keep the registration active with the provider to keep it connected to your website.
+So make sure you set up an auto renew or remember to renew this is usually done on an annual basis.

 It is very important to do the steps in this document in this order.
 By adding your domain to your nation first, you create a place for the domain to land once you point your name server records to NationBuilder.
 Go to Settings > Domains.
 Click on + New domain.